ietf-wg-add/draft-ietf-add-requirements/interim-jan-2021/resolver-behavior-self-description.md

 * Ex 2: Which encryption protocols are supported
     * DoH and DoT, DoT only, etc.
     * Should be extensible to accommodate future protocols
+* Ex 3: Extensible mechanism for indicating optional resolver behavior
+    * Supported record types, will it refuse QTYPE=ANY, etc.
-* Ex 3: Access-controlled resolvers describing their properties outside of access control
+* Ex 4: Access-controlled resolvers describing their properties outside of access control